centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 * **Dashboards Beta**:

    With Dashboards, effortlessly create and share intuitive dashboards for real-time monitoring of metrics, host/service statuses, and much more.
+Join our [Dashboards Beta group](https://thewatch.centreon.com/groups/centreon-dashboards-beta-59) on our community platform The Watch!

 ### Centreon Business Edition